Last update : 26/1/2023

 - USB-C charging port, speaker, headphone jack, & primary mic on the bottom corner, with the headphone jack at bottom-left corner.
 The jack's position isn't the best, but at least it's there.

-- Left section contains only the hybrid dual SIM tray.
+- Left section contains only the hybrid (1x SIM; either 1 other SIM or 1 microSD) dual SIM tray.

-- Right section is home to the volume & power buttons.
+- Right section is home to the volume rocker & power button.
 The power button doubles as a fingerprint scanner.

-- Front side is reserved for the 6.67' 20:9 LCD, earpiece, & a front camera in the top-center section of the display.
-The earpiece grill also hides a notification LED.
+- Front side is reserved for the 6.67' 20:9 120hz LCD, earpiece, & a front camera in the top-center section of the display.
+The earpiece grill also hides a white-only notification LED.

 - The back holds the rear cameras.
-My issue with the back panel is that there are some flexing when pressed at some areas, which unfortunately cheapens the already cheap (but kinda good) feel.
-Said issue can always be mitigated with a case, which you will normally get if you get the X3N as a brand-new device.
+My issue with the back panel is that there are some flexing when pressed at some areas, which unfortunately cheapens the already cheap feel.
+Said issue can always be mitigated with a case, which you will normally get if you get the X3(N/P) as a brand-new device.

-- For materials, gorilla glass 5 out front (plus a free pre-installed screen protector if you got it brand-new), with aluminium-ish plastic sides & glass-ish plastic back.
-I'm giving them an "ish" since they look the part, but don't feel like those aforementioned aluminium & glass - this doesn't feel cold like those 2.
+- For materials, Gorilla Glass 5 (or GG6 in case of brand-new X3P, though I couldn't feel any difference) out front (plus a free pre-installed screen protector if you got it brand-new), with aluminium-ish plastic sides & glass-ish plastic back.
+I'm giving them an "ish" since they look the part, but don't feel like those aforementioned aluminium & glass - these doesn't feel cold like those 2 & scratches easily.

-- For the buttons, the X3N (and X3P by extension) feels fine & soft, though a minor wobble can be expected.
-On the other hand, the fingerprint sensor embedded on the X3N's (but not the X3P with its superior sensor, though both can be swapped with each other) power button is pretty finicky, occasionally not reading my finger.
-I believe this side-mounted scanner is more sensitive to dirt than the rear-mounted scanners of the F1 & V30, which provides a wider area to scan your fingerprint.
+- For the buttons, the X3(N/P) feels fine & soft, though a minor wobble can be expected.
+On the other hand, the fingerprint sensor embedded on the X3N's (but not the X3P with its allegedly superior sensor, though both can be swapped with each other) power button is pretty finicky, occasionally not reading my finger.
+I believe this side-mounted scanner is more sensitive to dirt than the rear-mounted scanners like the F1 & V30, which provides a wider area to scan your fingerprint.

 Audio Quality